andredesousa/javascript-unit-testing-best-practices/README.md

 ## Do not unit-test configuration settings

-The configuration settings aren’t part of any unit of code.
+The configuration settings aren't part of any unit of code.
-That’s why we extracted the setting out in some properties file.
+That's why we extracted the setting out in some properties file.
 Even if we could write a unit test that inspects the configuration, we should write only single or two test cases for verifying that configuration loading code is working.
-Testing all the configuration settings in each separate test cases proves only one thing: “We know how to copy and paste”.
+Testing all the configuration settings in each separate test cases proves only one thing: "We know how to copy and paste".
 To avoid this scenario, we can use [snapshot tests](https://jestjs.io/docs/snapshot-testing) to check the entire contents of the file.

 ## Do not overuse variables

 A usual reflex of a developer is to extract values that are used multiple times to variables.
 Unfortunately, this significantly bloats the test code.
-Moreover, given a test failure message, it’s harder to trace the value back to the relevant line of code.
+Moreover, given a test failure message, it's harder to trace the value back to the relevant line of code.
-If we keep the tests short, it’s no problem to see where the same values are used.
+If we keep the tests short, it's no problem to see where the same values are used.
 For more details, see the next example:

 ```javascript